Consultative Selling Probing Question that Creates Sales Opportunities

-This paradigm shift requires sales professionals to adopt a more consultative sales approach including more advanced communication skills.
-Below I share a sample consultative selling probing questions that create sales opportunities.
+This paradigm shift requires sales professionals to adopt a more consultative sales approach including more advanced sales skills.
+Below I share sample consultative selling probing question that create sales opportunities.

 Consultative Selling Creates Opportunities, Transactional Selling Only Finds Them In addition to putting the customers goals and objectives front and center, consultative selling is also about creating opportunities, not simply finding predefined, budget approved job orders.
 Keep in mind that all buyers have goals that they need to achieve and business issues or challenges that stand in their way from achieving those goals.
 But NOT all buyers have predefined, budget approved job orders.
 In fact, most IT hiring managers don't have budget approved job orders.
 So, how can sellers generate sales opportunities with prospects and customers who do NOT have predefined, budget approved job orders?
-They can do it by applying a consultative sales approach and asking consultative sales probing questions that demonstrate their expertise.
+They can do it by applying a consultative sales approach and asking consultative selling probing question that showcases their expertise and uncovers customer pain.

 Remember, buyers want to collaborate with salespeople and engage in a meaningful, two-way conversation about topics relevant to them, their role and their goals.
 To accomplish this sellers must develop the skill of asking effective, thought provoking probing questions.
 This gets the customer to reveal insights about the current state of their team, department or project and their level of satisfaction with each.